-Corn season is finally here and what better way to celebrate the season then a corn chowder with aged cheddar.
+Corn season is finally here and what better way to celebrate the season then an healthy corn chowder with a topping of aged cheddar.
 The days are getting slowly colder and shorter and we all need to comfort ourselves up with some hot soup.
 Where I’m from, Quebec, Canada, everyone knows that the “best” corns are from that small town called Neuville situated in between Quebec city and Montreal.
 Pretty much everyone I know, if they pass by, have to stop by to get at least one mega bag that contains 60 corns for about 20$ CAD.

 Corn in its leaves (a BBQ recipe)